Soenario: Later career and death

-After the end of his ambassadorship, Sunario was became a professor of international politics and law at Diponegoro University, before becoming the rector there.
+After the end of his ambassadorship, Sunario became a professor of international politics and law at Diponegoro University, before becoming the rector there.
 He also became the rectors of a number of other universities, including rector of the Sunan Kalijaga University of Yogyakarta, and the Syarif Hidayatullah University of Jakarta.
 In 1968, Sunario took the initiative to gather the historical actors of the Youth Pledge, and asked the Governor Ali Sadikin of Jakarta to manage and restore the original building located on Kramat Raya 106 street, though the place had changed tenants and owners.
 The place was eventually agreed to be the Youth Pledge Museum, but the proposal to change the name of the street from Jalan Kramat Raya to Jalan Sumpah Pemuda has not been achieved.

 After retiring, he was appointed to the Committee of Five in 1974.
 The committee was formed by the government due to uproar among the people about who was actually the creator of Pancasila.
 The committee was chaired by former Vice President Mohammad Hatta.
 Other members include Ahmad Subardjo, Alexander Andries Maramis, and Abdoel Gaffar Pringgodigdo, all figures who helped formulate the 1945 Jakarta Charter.
 Sunario passed away in Jakarta on 18 May 1997, in Medistra hospital.
-He was buried in the Kalibata Heroes Cemetery.
+He was buried in the Kalibata Heroes' Cemetery.
 Then-President Suharto spoke at his funeral in 1997.
 In 2002, the hundredth anniversary of his birth was commemorated at the Ministry of Foreign Affairs in Jakarta.